synzen/MonitoRSS-Clone/README.md

 ### Deploy to Heroku

 You can deploy the bot in a simple way to Heroku using the button below.
-[Click here for detailed instructions](https://github.com/synzen/Discord.RSS/issues/45).
+[Click here for detailed instructions](https://github.com/synzen/Discord.RSS/issues/45) - **you must have MongoDB hosted with its URI ready to also insert into `DRSS_DATABASE_URI` environment variable**.

 <!-- [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy) -->

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?button-url=https://github.com/synzen/Discord.RSS-Clone&template=https://github.com/synzen/Discord.RSS-Clone/tree/master)

-*If you want to deploy manually you can [follow this guide](https://github.com/synzen/Discord.RSS/issues/95).*
+*If you want to deploy manually without the button, you can [follow this guide instead](https://github.com/synzen/Discord.RSS/issues/95).*

 ### Hosting on Glitch